Introduction to Programming I

 A series of computer projects will be assigned, and will constitute 45% of the total course points.
 The projects will include the design and implementation of solutions using Python.
 Projects are submitted through Mimir.
 Late projects are not accepted (see exception above).
 If you are unable to complete a project by the due date because of illness or personal emergency, contact your instructor.
 If appropriate, an extension will be granted.

-Programming projects are to be done individually -- unlike labs and MPL that are done collaboratively.
+Programming projects are to be done individually -- unlike labs and chapter exercises that are done collaboratively.
 If a programming project is done in collaboration with another student, you will both be assigned a zero with an Academic Dishonesty report filed with the University : see note about Academic Integrity below.

 For submission and auto-testing of projects we use Mimir, a commercial product.
 There is normally a $25 charge, but don't pay it because the Engineering Dean has agreed to pay it -- details are being worked out at the start of the semester.